khadijatusman/alx-system_engineering-devops/0x00-shell_basics/README.md

-script displays current directory contents creates directory my first directory delete the file betty my first directory in tmp deleted change working directory to previous one script that list all files prints i am a file in tmp symbolic link
+copy hml files from current working directory to parent directory